TristanDamron/Pupil/README.md

 	void Start () {
 		PupilImageBlur.renderer = GetComponent<Renderer>();
 		PupilImageBlur.camera = GameObject.FindGameObjectWithTag("MainCamera");
+		//Refresh rate in frames.
+Defaults to 10 frames if not set.
+		PupilImageBlur.refresh = 20;
 		//Only do this if the BlurEdges shader is not already attached to the object's material.
 		PupilImageBlur.SetEdgeShader();
 	}